Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Materials and methods

+As a preprocessing step, we considered a global sensitivity analysis of the same FE model, performed in a parallel work \cite{Gruber2024Sensitivity}.
+This analysis revealed that some input parameters had significant influence while others had minimal effect.
+However, the influence of most parameters varied across load scenarios.
+To avoid missing important interactions or non-linear effects, we decided to include all 13 parameters in the surrogate model training setting.

 Let \( \mathbf{p}_i = [p_1, \ldots, p_d] \in \mathbb{R}^d \) represent a set of material configurations, where \( d = 13 \) denotes the dimensionality of the parameter space and \( 1 \leq i \leq n \) indexes the individual configurations.
 The configurations were sampled with LHS, thus ensuring a comprehensive exploration of the parameter ranges by dividing them into equally probable intervals.
-Each input parameter \( p_j \) was restricted to a feasible range \cite[][forthcoming]{GruberForthcoming}, as detailed in \ref{appendix:matrial_params}.
+Each input parameter \( p_j \) was restricted to a feasible range as detailed in \ref{appendix:matrial_params}.
 Subsequently, we experimented with surrogates trained on configuration sets of various sizes.

-The sampled configurations $\mathbf{p}$, each comprising 13 model parameters, were used to perform simulations with an established FE model of the human L4-L5 IVD \cite{nicolini2022experimental,gruber12comparative}.
+The sampled configurations $\mathbf{p}$, each comprising d parameters, were used to perform simulations with the FE model.
 Besides $\mathbf{p}$, the simulation inputs a \textit{Load Case} definition specifying the direction and a \textit{Moment} magnitude of the applied mechanical loading.
 Specifically, load cases \(c \in (1, 2, 3, 4)\) were used, representing axial rotation, extension, flexion, and lateral bending, as detailed by \citet{heuer2007stepwise}.
 For each load case, five different moment magnitudes \( m \in (1, 2, 3, 4, 5) \), measured in Nm, were applied.
 The output of each simulation was the rotational displacement of the IVD, expressed as the RoM in degrees \( r_{c,m} \in \mathbb{R}_{> 0}\).
 This RoM represents the rotational change around the axis corresponding to the applied load case, measured relative to the initial position.